agencenous/bump-version/README.md

 vendor/bin/bump 1.0.0
 ```

-Replace `1.0.0` with the version you want to bump to.
+Replace the current version with `1.0.0`.